mnielsen/finding_scenius/finding_scenius.md

 per person to do quantum computing in 2007, the field also felt (to me) like it was much more competitive, because while the number of people had exploded, the intellectual frontier had not.

+## Appendix: Creating Scenius

+If I'm uncomfortable talking about characteristics of scenius, I am even more uncomfortable talking about how to build organizations and institutions which create scenius.

+How many leaders the world over have talked of creating the "next Silicon Valley"?
+I'll bet people used to talk about creating the "next Detroit" as well.

+The problem is that there's a real tension between _appearing_ successful and actually _being_ successful.
+How do you incubate scenius?
+Almost by definition it needs to be in an area whose significance is not yet known.
+If you can convincingingly explain _why_ something matters, then that narrative is already established in the mainstream, and you are too late.

+To put this in concrete terms, in the mid-1970s if you'd wanted to invest money in centers for innovation, you would have thrown it in Route 128, where companies like XXX were.
+You certainly wouldn't have put it into Silicon Valley's nascent home computer industry.

+A similar problem afflicts grant agencies in academia.
+To get a grant you need to explain why you're doing what you're doing.
+For this to be convincing (and for you to get the grant) you need to explain why you're doing it within an existing narrative.
+(XXX - insert notes on QC).
+Unsurprisingly, grant agencies almost never fund narrative-defining work.

 ## Appendix: Scenius and the adjacent possible